Oligonucleotide Therapeutic Analysis and Development Support Services

 We apply orthogonal approaches to verify the identity of oligonucleotides including molecular weight and molecular sequencing as an assurance of identity of an oligonucleotide.

 Molecular weight and molecular sequencing are used for assurance of the identity of an oligonucleotide.
-To confirm or determine the sequence of the oligos we use enzymatic or chemical digestion approaches followed by mass spectrometry.
-Tandem mass spectrometry methods (MSMS), allows determination of both mass and sequence and can be particularly useful when considering identification of the position of modified nucleosides.
+To confirm or determine the sequence of the oligos we use enzymatic or chemical digestion approaches followed by mass spectrometry including high resolution accurate-mass spectrometry (Orbitrap, QToF).

-Higher order structures formed by oligonucleotides after annealing in solutions containing various cations can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy and thermal denaturation measurements.
-Melting temperature (Tm)is critical quality attribute of an oligonucleotide and we utilise NMR and circular dichroism (CD).
+Higher order structures can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy and thermal denaturation measurements.
+Melting temperature (Tm) is critical quality attribute of an oligonucleotide and we monitor this using NMR and circular dichroism (CD).

 Due to their impact on the structure, it is important to determine the presence of counterions, particularly for divalent ions (e.g. Mn, Ca, Cu, Zn, Mg, Fe, etc).
 We use inductively coupled plasma spectroscopy (ICP-MS or ICP-OES) to achieve elemental information and trace metal levels.

-To understand the purity of the oligonucleotide we provide product assays and can build a well-understood impurity profile by applying a range of chromatography (e.g. HPLC, LC-MS, CGE) and spectroscopy profiles (UV absorbance spectrum, extinction coefficient, FTIR, 13C and 1H NMR).
+To understand the purity of the oligonucleotide, we provide drug substance and drug product assays and can build a well-understood impurity profile by applying a range of chromatography (e.g. UPLC, HPLC, LC-MS, CGE) and spectroscopy methods (UV absorbance spectrum, extinction coefficient, FTIR, 13C and 1H NMR).

-Determining the levels of product- related impurities such as addition sequences (n+1, n+2, etc.), deletion sequences (n-1, n-2,etc.), we use SAX–HPLC or CGE methods to determine chain length.
+Determining the levels of product-related impurities such as addition sequences (n+1, n+2, etc.), deletion sequences (n-1, n-2,etc.), we apply HPLC with UV and MS detection approaches.

 For other product-related species such as phosphodiester analogs, depurinated sequences, partially deprotected sequences, and aggregated sequences we apply a combination of chromatographic (e.g HPLC) and spectroscopic (e.g 31P NMR) methods.
-Our scientists also deliver highly detailed MS characterization of product related impurities using MALDI-TOF MS, ESI-MS, LC-MS, LC-MSMS with expert data interpretation.
+Our scientists also deliver highly detailed MS characterization of product related impurities using QToF, MALDI-TOF MS, ESI-MS, LC-MS, LC-MS/MS with expert data interpretation to determine the levels of early and late eluting impurities.

 Determination of process residuals (residual solvents, trace metals) and other reagents (e.g. activators, deprotection agents, trace levels of EDTA) that may be present in the sample are also achieved through a combination of chromatographic and spectroscopic methods.